When Did the Miracle of the Andes Happen?

 “ The others who had clustered around Roy, upon hearing the news, began to sob and pray, all except [Nando] Parrado, who looked calmly up at the mountains which rose to the west.
 Gustavo Nicolich came out of the aircraft and, seeing their faces, knew what they had heard… [Nicolich] climbed through the hole in the wall of suitcases and rugby shirts, crouched at the mouth of the dim tunnel, and looked at the mournful faces which were turned towards him.
 'Hey boys,' he shouted, 'there's some good news!
 We just heard on the radio.
 They've called off the search.'
 Inside the crowded aircraft there was silence.
 As the hopelessness of their predicament enveloped them, they wept.
 'Why the hell is that good news?'
 Carlos Páez Rodríguez shouted angrily at Nicolich.
 'Because it means,' [Nicolich] said, 'that we're going to get out of here on our own.'
 The courage of this one boy prevented a flood of total despair."

-How Long Were Survivors of the Miracle in the Andes Flight Stranded?
+How Long Were Survivors of the Miracle of the Andes Flight Stranded?

 On day 12, of the 45 people who were on Flight 571, 27 were still alive, 16 were known to be dead, and two were missing and presumed to be dead.
 The search and rescue was called off, and they knew no one was looking for them.
 They did not know precisely where they were; the only information they knew was what Lt.
 Colonal Lagurara told them, that they were close to Curicó, which was incorrect.
 They did not have nearly enough food, water, or warm clothing: at night, the temperatures dropped to -22 degrees Fahrenheit.

-What Was It Like for the Survivors of the Miracle in the Andes Plane Crash?
+What Was It Like for the Survivors of the Miracle of the Andes Plane Crash?

 Snow blindness was an issue for the survivors, and most people did not have sunglasses.
 When they ran out of food, they started to eat the plane itself: several survivors attempted to eat the cotton from inside the seats, which made them sick.
 Getting water, even in a place surrounded by snow and ice, was a huge challenge because water froze in such cold temperatures, and even touching it with their lips was enough to cause chapping and blisters.
 This presented a bit of a catch-22, as dehydration happens faster at altitude, which means you simply need more water at high elevations— and water was not readily available.
 Combined with the fact the survivors were completely out of food after a single week on the mountain, they faced a growing number of hard decisions.

-Did the Survivors of the Miracle in the Andes Flight Become Cannibals?
+Did the Survivors of the Miracle of the Andes Flight Become Cannibals?

 In a way, it's hard to be surprised by the fact cannibalism became part of the survivor's conversation as they started to run out of food.
 All of the survivors were Roman Catholic, which is strictly against cannibalism, but the agreed to only consume the bodies of teammates who consented to it before their death in an effort to save their own lives.
 Additionally, they protected the bodies of people like Nando Parrado's mother and sister.